 Mini Mandarin is a podcast that teaches Mandarin Chinese in short, bite-sized lessons.
 Each episode is only a few minutes long and focuses on a specific aspect of the Chinese language, such as pronunciation, grammar, vocabulary, or cultural insights.

 It is a significant starting point for anyone.
-And you can quickly build up your Chinese skills by watching Mini Mandarin for a few minutes daily.
+You can quickly build your Chinese skills by watching Mini Mandarin for a few minutes daily.

-The podcast is available on all major platforms and the Mini Mandarin website, offering additional resources and materials for learners.
+The podcast is available on all major platforms and on the Mini Mandarin website, which offers additional resources and materials for learners.

 10. Takeaway Chinese